ikmolbo/Simple-PHP-Server/Readme.md

 If it looks good, point the A records of your domain (e.g. `example.com`) to this IP address.

+Also wise to delete the default block in the Caddyfile responding to :80, and the `index.php` file in `/home/www-user/www`.

 ## 6. Reload Caddy

 We then need to reload the Caddy server for the new configuration to take effect.